Eptor/Paranoia/README.md

 * You can use **"-e"** + your password to enctypt *(paranoia.py -F -e password123)*
 * You can use **"-d"** + your password to decrypt *(paranoia.py -T -d password123)*
 * You can use **"-h"** to show this message in your terminal *(paranoia.py -h)*

+## Termux

+termux compatibility is a work in progress at the moment